micans/pick/README.md

 Demux output files have or do not have a header line in line with the `-k` and `-h` options, just like normal output.

+Use `--demux-buffer=<N>` to delay writes until `N` records have accumulated.
+For large data this will speed up proceedings.

 ### Combining demuxing and deselecting